 Employers and Occupational Health Advisers must look at ways of helping members to remain in or return to work, e.g. consider rehabilitation/re deployment and consider other workplace adjustments, before concluding that ill health retirement may be appropriate.

-Where a member is under NPA and applies for ill health benefits the ill health application form STSS: (INC) and medical evidence form STSS: (MED) should be completed and returned to SPPA.
+Where a member is under NPA and applies for ill health benefits the ill health application form Incapacity Benefits Retirement Application - STSS: (INC) and Incapacity Benefits Medical Form - STSS (MED) 1 available on our forms page should be completed and returned to SPPA.
 Both forms must be submitted together.
 It is possible for the member to supply more than one STSS (Med) if they think it is appropriate, but this is not necessary.

 In order for the application to be valid, the declaration on the application form must be signed and dated by the applicant and the certification must be completed by the employer.